rpuntaie/blog/information_time_energy.rst

 In the Dirac equation the `ψ` has four components corresponding to the same time.

-The cycling produces the spin.
+The cycling produces spin.
-For a photon it is the cycling between `E` and `B` and it can be mapped to `x_i,t` (`=x_μ`) via the Maxwell equations.
+For a photon it is the cycling between electric field `E` and magnetic field `B` and it can be mapped to `x_i,t` (`=x_μ`) via the Maxwell equations.
 The `E,B`-cycling correspondence to one `x_μ`-rotation